san985tos/OCP-CNV/README.md

 - spot the interface that we'd like to use to create a bridge, enp3s0, with DHCP being disabled and not in current use - there are no IP addresses associated to that network.

-- STEP: Apply a new NodeNetworkConfigurationPolicy for our worker nodes to setup a desired state for br1 via enp3s0, noting that in the spec we specify a nodeSelector to ensure that this only gets applied to our worker nodes; eventually allowing us to attach VM's to this bridge
+- DO: Apply a new NodeNetworkConfigurationPolicy for our worker nodes to setup a desired state for br1 via enp3s0, noting that in the spec we specify a nodeSelector to ensure that this only gets applied to our worker nodes; eventually allowing us to attach VM's to this bridge

   ```
   cat << EOF | oc apply -f -